 The five strumming patterns in this lesson are quite progressive, so each pattern builds off the previous pattern you learned.
 You may be familiar with a couple of these strumming patterns already, but I encourage you to follow along still because I’ll be giving some tips that are important for your career as a guitarist.

-All of the strumming patterns in this lesson are eighth note patterns, so I’m going to go over how to count eighth notes first.
+Eighth Notes: All of the strumming patterns we’ll cover are eighth note patterns, so I’m going to go over how to count eighth notes first.
 Most songs you hear are in 4/4 time, which means you count out four even beats.
 Those four even beats are quarter notes.

 The first strumming pattern we’ll look at is an all downstroke pattern, which may seem simple but it’s very important.
 You can tell that it is all downstrokes by the upside down ‘u’ looking symbol you see on-screen above each beat.
 While this pattern may seem easy, don’t discount it, because it’s important as a guitar player to do simple things really well.